 Music by Adam Boboc, Florin Andrea.

-Produced by „Prichindel” Theater, Alba Iulia
+Produced by „Prichindel” theatre, Alba Iulia

 N-am văzut nimic/ I Haven’t Seen Anything (15 +)